meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 Round she came, till she was broadside on to me--round still till she had covered a half and then two thirds and then three quarters of the distance that separated us.
-I could see the waves boiling white under her [:forefoot]().
+I could see the waves boiling white under her [:forefoot](#forefoot).
 Immensely tall she looked to me from my low station in the coracle.

 And then, of a sudden, I began to comprehend.
 I had scarce time to think--scarce time to act and save myself.
 I was on the summit of one swell when the schooner came stooping over the next.
-The bowsprit was over my head.
+The [:bowsprit](https://en.wikipedia.org/wiki/Bowsprit) was over my head.
 I sprang to my feet and leaped, stamping the coracle under water.
-With one hand I caught the jib-boom, while my foot was lodged between the stay and the brace; and as I still clung there panting, a dull blow told me that the schooner had charged down upon and struck the coracle and that I was left without retreat on the HISPANIOLA.
+With one hand I caught the [:jib-boom](https://en.wikipedia.org/wiki/Jibboom), while my foot was lodged between the stay and the brace; and as I still clung there panting, a dull blow told me that the schooner had charged down upon and struck the coracle and that I was left without retreat on the HISPANIOLA.